Barstow, California: Healthcare

 Barstow Community Hospital is a 56-bed hospital serving the surrounding High Desert community.
 Opened in 1958, the hospital was named one of the "100 Top Hospitals in the Nation" for two consecutive years in the late 1990s.
 The new Barstow Community Hospital, which opened its doors to the community in October 2012, is a 30-bed acute care facility with inpatient and outpatient services, and medical, surgical and emergency care.

 Public safety

 Barstow has its own police department, plus a regional station of the San Bernardino County Sheriff's Department, which serves the unincorporated areas around the city, including Newberry Springs, Trona, Baker and Ludlow.
 Fire prevention and paramedic services are provided by the Barstow Fire Protection District.

-On November 19, 2010, Barstow residents were warned that the area water system was contaminated.
-A local area military base, Marine Corps Logistics Base Barstow notified Golden State Water that samples taken from their water system showed the chemical perchlorate at levels above the maximum contaminant level of 6 parts per billion.
-Perchlorate is found in rocket propellant, fireworks, explosives, flares, matches and industrial byproducts.
-Golden State Water Co. handed out free bottled water to residents.
-The "Do Not Drink" water advisory ended five days later on November 24, 2010.